 Diapering Essentials

-For wipes, go unscented only — fragrance is the most common diaper-area irritant for newborn skin.
-Pampers Sensitive and Huggies Natural Care are the two most-recommended brands by Canadian pediatricians.
-Buy in bulk from the start.
+For wipes, go unscented only — fragrance is the most common diaper-area irritant.
+Pampers Sensitive and Huggies Natural Care are the most-recommended by Canadian pediatricians.
+Well.ca regularly runs bundle deals worth bookmarking.

 Feeding — Nursing & Bottle Feeding